mariembalh/Leetcode/README.md

 ### 412. Fizz Buzz

 Given an integer n, return a string array answer (1-indexed) where:

     answer[i] == "FizzBuzz" if i is divisible by 3 and 5.
     answer[i] == "Fizz" if i is divisible by 3.
     answer[i] == "Buzz" if i is divisible by 5.
     answer[i] == i (as a string) if none of the above conditions are true.

+### 876. Middle of the Linked List

+Given the head of a singly linked list, return the middle node of the linked list.
+If there are two middle nodes, return the second middle node.